 Portola Valley Residence by SB Architects

-In collaboration with landscape architect Thuilot Associates and builder Ryan Associates, SB Architects created a mini compound of separate buildings, connected by lush landscaping, that reacted to the client’s needs, whilst also creating spaces that capitalized on different times of the day.
-The master suite is its own small structure, connected by a glass bridge to the center of the home: its living, dining, and kitchen.
-There’s a separate two-story structure with a small office, a guest apartment upstairs, and a garage with an art studio located on top.
+In partnership with landscape architect Thuilot Associates and builder Ryan Associates, SB Architects curated a harmonious ensemble of standalone buildings.
+Each structure responds to the residents’ needs while maximizing the potential of different times of day.
+The secluded master suite stands apart, linked by a glass bridge to the home’s heart – the living, dining, and kitchen spaces.
+Additional structures include a two-story office, a guest apartment, and a garage topped by an art studio.

-The home is designed to encourage outdoor circulation.
-The living room, kitchen, and dining area are all set to capture the dramatic 270-degree views the location offers.
-To emphasize the barrier-breaking between indoor and outdoor spaces, the glass walls, that look out on public areas, essentially disappear to combine with an expansive outdoor deck and pool area.
+The design cleverly promotes outdoor circulation.
+Public areas, such as the living room, kitchen, and dining area, all capture the breathtaking 270-degree views the site offers.
+To further blur the lines between indoor and outdoor living, the architects installed glass walls that, when looking onto public areas, virtually vanish to merge with an expansive outdoor deck and pool area.

 Photography courtesy of SB Architects